Ax-Schanuel with derivatives for mixed period mappings: Introduction

-In Pila-Tsimerman \cite{PT} and Mok-Pila-Tsimerman \cite{MPT}, Ax Schanuel theorems for derivatives of respectively the $j$-function and uniformizations of Shimura varieties were also included.
-The former \cite{PT} is applied in the work of Aslanyan, Eterovi\'{c}, and Kirby \cite{AEK} on the existential closedness problem for the $j$-function.
-The latter \cite{MPT} is applied in the work of Eterovi\'{c} and Zhao \cite{EZ} on the same problem for uniformizations of Shimura varieties.
+These Ax-Schanuel results have applications on existential closedness problems.
+For instance, Ax-Schanuel for derivatives of $j$-functions by Pila-Tsimerman \cite{PT} was applied in the work of Aslanyan, Eterovi\'{c}, and Kirby \cite{AEK} on the existential closedness problem for the $j$-function; while Ax-Schanuel for derivatives of uniformizations of Shimura varieties \cite{MPT} is applied in the work of Eterovi\'{c} and Zhao \cite{EZ} on the same problem for uniformizations of Shimura varieties.
+Recently, Eterovi\'{c} and Scanlon \cite{ES} have applied our result to the same problem for mixed period mappings.

-In this paper, we prove the Ax-Schanuel property of the derivatives of mixed period mappings.
-One expects this will have applications in similar existential closedness problems for mixed period mappings, and in Zilber-Pink conjectures with derivatives for variations of mixed Hodge structures.
+Moreover, Ax-Schanuel results have significant applications in Diophantine geometry.
+For instance, Ax-Schanuel for period mappings \cite{BT} was used to prove Shafarevich type conjectures for hypersurfaces \cite{LS}\cite{LV}; while Ax-Schanuel for mixed period mappings \cite{C} \cite{GK} was used in higher dimensional Chabauty-Kim method \cite{H}.
+Gao used the Ax-Schanuel theorem for mixed Shimura varieties \cite{G} to study the generic rank of Betti map \cite{Gao20}, which was then used by Dimitrov-Gao-Habegger \cite{DGH} to prove a uniform bound for the number of rational points on curves.
+Ax-Schanuel also have applications on the geometric aspects of the Zilber-Pink conjecture \cite{BKU}\cite{BD}\cite{DR}\cite{PilSca} on unlikely intersections via the Pila-Zannier method \cite{PZ}.
+A detailed account of the Zilber-Pink conjecture can be found in Pila's recent book \cite{Pila22}.

+After the appearance of the initial version of this paper, Bakker and Tsimerman \cite{BT22} prove a geometric version of Andr\'{e}'s generalization of the Grothendieck period conjecture.
+This generalizes many Ax-Schanuel theorems.

+We will use the notions of Mumford-Tate groups, variations of mixed $\ZZ$-Hodge structures, and mixed period mappings.
+A reference is \cite{Kli17}.